LEARN JAPANESE WITH SUKI DESU - CLICK HERE

-In Japan there is a Japanese technique that transforms both objects and people who are broken into something valuable and beautiful.
-In this article, let's talk about the Kintsugi [金継ぎ] The Japanese art of healing scars with gold.
+In Japan, there is a Japanese technique that transforms both broken objects and people into something valuable and beautiful.
+In this article, we will talk about Kintsugi [金継ぎ], the Japanese art of healing scars with gold.

 In fact Kintsugi is an art that consists of restoring broken vessels and ceramics with melted gold.
 To be more accurate, a mixture of lacquer and gold powder.
 Sometimes this restoration leaves the object as valuable as the original.